emqx/emqx-dashboard5/README.md

 To compile and hot-reload for development with a cloud host, follow these steps:

-1. Define your cloud host address in the `.env.development` file in the root directory:
+1. Create a new file named `.env.development.local`

     ```shell
+    touch .env.development.local
+    ```

+2. Define your cloud host address in the `.env.development.local` file in the root directory:

+    ```shell
     HOST_URL=http://your-cloud-host:port/
     ```

-2. Run the following command:
+3. Run the following command to start the development server:

     ```shell
     yarn serve